Jean-Paul Rodrigue (2013), New York:

 than for passengers.
 Because freight is so diverse, standard measures

-bulk cargoes are inevitably weighty, terminals specialized in such cargoes
+Because bulk cargoes are inevitably weighty, terminals specialized in

-two leading ports, Singapore and Rotterdam, which are dominated by petroleum.
+leading ports, Singapore and Rotterdam, which are dominated by

-The reverse may be true if value of commodities handled is the measure
+petroleum.
+The reverse may be true if value of commodities handled is

-employed.
-The problem of measurement involving weight or volumes becomes
+the measure employed.
+The problem of measurement involving weight or

-very difficult when many types of freight are handled, because one is
+volumes becomes very difficult when many types of freight are handled,

 For container terminals a common measure of productivity concerns